shashank-2457/POS_TAGGER/README.md

-Implement a bigram HMM POS tagger.
-During training, you have to calculate two kinds of probabilities (store them in two large dictionaries):
+Implemented a bigram HMM POS tagger.
+During training, I have to calculate two kinds of probabilities (store them in two large dictionaries):
 • P(ti|ti−1) (similar to the bigram LM you have already implemented, use Laplace smoothing).
 These are the prior probabilities.
 • P(wi|ti), the probability of observing word wi given POS tag ti .
 You don’t need to smooth this probability distribution.
 These are the likelihood probabilities.
-Use Viterbi decoding during testing (you have to update token.tag with the right tag).
+Using  Viterbi decoding during testing (you have to update token.tag with the right tag).

 Your can run the starter code with the following command:

 $ python3 code/pos_tagger.py data/train data/heldout --mode always_NN